lzf-azure/.github/profile/README.md

 # What will I get from this

-In essence a basic workflow, all your projects can build on:
+In essence a basic workflow, to get the gist, and expand for your corporate requirements:

 ![image](https://user-images.githubusercontent.com/7328002/184539590-f50b4ea5-8776-4456-8fb7-c15bd5fce5f0.png)

 # How do I start
 Checkout and run the [bootstrap repo](https://github.com/lzf-azure/bootstrap)

+# Corporate enhancements
+* link with existing employee authentication systems like [Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/saas-apps/github-tutorial)
+* define a corpus of enterprise policies via pre-existing and custom [Sentinels](https://www.terraform.io/cloud-docs/sentinel/manage-policies)
+* Google Cloud or Hybrid cloud enhancements
+* Kubernetes modules